peterlugtig/peterlugtig.github.io/content/courses/SDA/_index.md

 ## Preparation and course structure

 The study load for this course is 210 hours (28 hours per EC).
-There are 15 weeks (week 37-51 with a class-free in week 43) with meetings in which we expect the average workload per week to be 12 hours.
-The remaining 30 hours should be spent preparing for the course, and/or finishing the final report after week 51.
-Some students may not need to prepare for the course, and some students will probably not need to work on the final report after week 51.
+There are 13 weeks of classes with meetings in which we expect the average workload per week to be 12 hours.
+The remaining 30 hours should be spent preparing for the course, catching up on materials in weeks with no class, and/or finishing the final report after the lectures have ended.
+Some students may not need to prepare for the course, and some students will probably not need to work on the final report after lectures have finalized.

 ## Expected time investment

 The course load is expected to be 12 hours per week on average.
 Every week has a 3-hour in-person meeting.
 These meetings will generally combine a lecture (approx. 75 min) a break (15 min), and one or more class exercises (90 minutes).
 Before every lecture, students need to: (1) read articles and/or book chapters in some detail (3 hours), and (2) prepare a take home exercise (2 hours), while sometimes, class exercises will need to be finished or reviewed prior to the meeting (1 hour).
-The remaining 3 hours per week are to be spent on preparing and reviewing class materials for the exam (week 45), or working on the final assignment (week 51).
+The remaining 3 hours per week are to be spent on preparing and reviewing class materials for the assignments.
 Please note that these time estimates are average estimates.
 They may vary by person or by week.

 Students are expected to read the literature before attending the respective meeting.
 Please plan the time to actually do this.
 Meetings will be much more productive and reach a higher level if everyone comes prepared for the meeting.